Kentucky Fried Chicken Murders /// Part 2 /// 858

 hand to hand.

-Well, I think what makes it complicated in 1983 would have made it easier today because you'd have multiple crime scenes that you could then process and maybe get touch DNA or actual DNA from the killers because you have more locations to be able to collect that information from.
+Well, I think what makes it complicated in in 1983 would have made it easier today because you would have multiple crime scenes that you could then process and maybe get touch DNA or actual DNA from the killers because you have more locations to be able to collect that information from.

 And I know you probably have a hard time communicating with me, but in my defense, I have what they call a relaxed brain.